 If you're interested in learning about the great state of New Jersey then you've come to the right place, as we're all about what makes New Jersey such a great place to live in and what makes it so popular.
 One New Jersey item that a lot of people want to know about is the Opportunity Scholarship Act.

 There's been a lot of controversy surrounding the Opportunity Scholarship Act ever since a Senate Minority Leader and a Democratic Senator introduced it.
 If you don't know what the Opportunity Scholarship Act is and are interested in learning more about it then let us tell you.

 The Opportunity Scholarship Act is a government program aimed at creating new scholarships that would be awarded to low-income students to use as aid to help them transfer out of under-performing schools they currently attend.
 The Senator had this to say after the bill was introduced: "The Opportunity Scholarship Act being introduced today by a Senate Minority Leader and myself will establish a five-year pilot program to provide scholarships to private or public schools for children from low income families attending chronically failing public schools."
-If a student wants to become a family therapist in Dallas or a corporate lawyer for example, nothing should get in their way!
+If a student wants to become a family therapist in Dallas or a horse trainer for Canter and Mane for example, nothing should get in their way!